GoncaloMatias1/ES_Project2/README.md

 ## Sprint 3

 ### Summary
-- During this sprint we managed do implement all the features that we considered essential, keeping in mind the main goal of the application.
-In the end we are proud of the final version of the application and of the way the team worked.
+- During this sprint we managed to implement all the features that we considered essential, keeping in mind the main goal of the application and also improving some of the previous ones.
+In the end, we are proud of the final version of the application and the teamwork.
+- To sum up, we loved the project as a whole, not just because it was challenging but because it taught us a lot about how important it is to have a united team, working with the same goal and organizing everything before starting to do it.

 ### Implemented Functionalities
 - ![Ranking fully operational](es_application_1/lib/ranking_page.dart)